dennisfrijlink/react-spa-boilerplate/src/components/README.md

-Furthermore, we have the famous components folder.
+# COMPONENTS

+**This directory is not required, you can delete it if you don't want to use it.**

 Re-usable functions will be put in the components folder and it can be used by functional components.